Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Dark Energy Survey Year 3 Data

 The \mcal\ pipeline is designed to self-calibrate biases in the shear estimation by correcting for not only the response of the shear estimator, but also the selection biases \citep{Huff_Mandelbaum_2017}.
 To this end, measurements of flux, size, signal-to-noise ratio and other selection-relevant properties are made on the unsheared and sheared images.
 Selection response can be estimated by selecting objects based on sheared measurements and computing \mcalRs\ as

-Here $\left<e_i\right>^{\rm{S}_+}$ represents the mean of the $i$th ellipticity component measured on images without applied shear, $\Delta \gamma_j$, in component $j$, over the group of galaxies selected using the parameters extracted from positively sheared images. $\left<e_i\right>^{\rm{S}_-}$ is the analogous quantity for negatively sheared images.
+Here $\left<e_i\right>^{\rm{s}_{j+}}$ represents the mean of the $i$th ellipticity component measured on images without applied shear.
+The average is taken over the group of galaxies selected into a given bin using the parameters extracted from positively sheared images, $\Delta \gamma_j$, in component $j$. $\left<e_i\right>^{\rm{s}_{j-}}$ is the analogous quantity for negatively sheared images.
 To calibrate the mean shear of the catalog, it is sufficient to consider the total response matrix per redshift bin as the sum of shear and selection response:

 which are quoted in Table~\ref{tab:datastats}.
-The response matrix is diagonal within a very good approximation, and as a consequence, the mean shear response correction reduces to element-wise division.
+For the purposes of our statistics, it is an excellent approximation to correct for shear response with a scalar $R=\left[R_{11}+R_{22}\right]/2$ instead of the full response matrix \citep[see appendix~A of][]{y3-shapecatalog}.
 The \mcal\ response accounts for shear biases at a level of a few parts in a thousand in the absence of blends and detection biases \citep{SheldonMcal2017}.
 The current \mcal\ implementation, however, does not correct for a shear-dependent detection bias \citep{metadetect} and the redshift-mixing effect of blending, which leave a multiplicative factor at the level of $m\sim2-3$\% and are calibrated using image simulations in \citep{y3-imagesims} and discussed in Section~\ref{sec:imsims}.